Lumi-supercomputer/Getting_Started_with_AI_workshop/03_Your_first_AI_training_job_on_LUMI/README.md

         >
         > If your earlier training job is still running, you can stop it using the `scancel` command.

+## Solutions

+The folder `reference_solution/` contains an example solution for this exercise parts 1 and 2. `reference_solution/resume_from_checkpoint/` additionally contains the changes for part 4

 ## Further Examples

 - For a native PyTorch DDP example (without using HuggingFace modules), see [/bonus_material/pytorch_cotainr_container_basics](/bonus_material/pytorch_cotainr_container_basics), specifically check